HTTP-RPC/Kilo/README.md

     * `ResourcePath` - annotation that associates a resource path with a service method
     * `JSONEncoder` - class that serializes an object hierarchy to JSON
     * `JSONDecoder` - class that deserializes an object hierarchy from JSON
+    * `CSVEncoder` - class that serializes an iterable sequence of values to CSV
+    * `CSVDecoder` - class that deserializes an iterable sequence of values from CSV
     * `WebServiceProxy` - class for consuming remote web services
     * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
-    * `BeanAdapter` - class that presents the contents of a Java Bean instance as a map or vice versa
+    * `BeanAdapter` - class that presents the properties of a Java Bean object as a map and vice versa
     * `Key` - annotation that associates a custom key with a Bean property
 * `org.httprpc.sql`
-    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed values
+    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed row values
     * `Parameters` - class for applying named parameters values to prepared statements

 These classes are explained in more detail in the following sections.